sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 All ID Tokens MUST be signed by the OpenID Provider's private signature key.
 ID Tokens MAY be encrypted using the appropriate key of the requesting Client.

 The ID Token MUST expire and SHOULD have an active lifetime no longer than five minutes.
-Since the ID token is consumed by the Client and not presented to remote systems, much shorter expiration times are RECOMMENDED where possible.
+Since the ID token is consumed by the Client and not presented to remote systems, it is RECOMMENDED that expiration times are kept as short as possible.

-The token response includes an Access Token (which can be used to make a UserInfo request) and ID Token (a signed and optionally encrypted JSON Web Token).
-ID Token values have the following meanings:
+The Token Response includes an Access Token (which can be used to make a UserInfo request) and ID Token (a signed and optionally encrypted JSON Web Token).
+This profile imposes the following requirements on the Claims used in ID Tokens:

 `iss`
 > REQUIRED.
-The `issuer` field is the Uniform Resource Locater (URL) of the expected issuer.
+The `issuer` field is the Uniform Resource Locator (URL) of the expected issuer.

 `aud`
 > REQUIRED.
-The `audience` field contains the client ID of the Client.
+The `audience` field contains the Client ID of the Client.

 `sub`
 > REQUIRED.
 The identifier of the authenticated End-User.
-OpenID Providers MUST support a pairwise identifier in accordance with "OpenID Connect Core" [[OpenID.Core]] section 8.1.
+OpenID Providers MUST support a pairwise identifier in accordance with the OpenID Connect specification [[OpenID.Core]], section 8.1.
 See Pairwise Identifiers below on when it may be useful to relax this requirement.

 `sub_id_type`
 > REQUIRED.
-The type of identifier used for the subject.
-In order to support multiple type of identifiers in an interoperable way, the type of identifier used for the identifier in `sub` is explicitly included.
+The type of identifier passed in the `sub` Claim.
+In order to support multiple type of identifiers in an interoperable way, the type of identifier used for the identifier in the `sub` Claim is explicitly included.
 The value of the `sub_id_type` MUST be a URI.

 `acr`
 > REQUIRED.
 The LoA the End-User was authenticated at.
-MUST be a member of the `acr_values` list from the authentication request.
+MUST be a member of the `acr_values` list from the Authentication Request.
 See also [Section 5.2.3](#authentication-context).

 `nonce`
 > REQUIRED.
 MUST match the `nonce` value that was provided in the Authentication Request.